The Greek Deli in Poznan

 Let me test you.
 How to say ‘Hi’ in Greek.

-What’s the most enjoyment you get at your new job?
+What’s the most enjoyment you get from your job?

 Well, I get to visit Greece a lot to select items.
 I normally use them first for a while before I offer them at Siga Siga.
 I want to only offer items that I love myself!